 Sherri Springer’s relationship with the arts has always been of a highly intuitive nature.
 When little, she would play the piano by ear, although she only received minimal formal instruction.
-Similarly, art came into her life spontaneously, when her mother - a talented oil painter - was diagnosed with end-stage cancer.
-Painting became a way to feel close to her and cope with the difficult reality ahead.
-Living in Florida, near the Gulf of Mexico, Springer is attracted to serene coastal landscapes, flower fields, and animals.
+Similarly, art came into her life spontaneously, when her mother–a talented oil painter–was diagnosed with end-stage cancer.
+Painting became a way to feel even closer to her and cope with the difficult reality ahead.
+Springer is attracted to different types of landscapes, including cityscapes, pasturelands, and coastal settings.
+Oftentimes, however, her inspiration merely springs from a certain color palette, a look or style, or a message or theme she wants to convey.
 Her abstracts are almost mystical, as if pervaded by an angelic presence.
 Her palette ranges from soft pastels to bold tones; alternating delicate shading and thick dynamic markings.
 When painting, Springer lets herself go completely.
 She feels her way through the painting quickly and instinctively, often using her fingers; sometimes holding two or three brushes at a time.
 Springer’s ebullient yet reflective personality shines through each of her paintings; her mother’s presence guiding her with its invisible, loving hand.

 Originally from Montgomery, Alabama, Springer moved to the Florida Panhandle.
 She holds a business degree in Human Resource Management from Auburn University at Montgomery.
 After twenty years in the corporate world, she recently became a full-time artist.
 Springer’s paintings have been exhibited locally and internationally.
-Her artwork was featured in Contemporary Art Curator Magazine, House & Garden, The World of Interiors, and on HGTV’s My Lottery Dream Home.
+Her artwork was featured in House & Garden, The World of Interiors, and on HGTV’s My Lottery Dream Home.